-Toward the end of the summer, just as we were all getting amped up to face the coming school year, my friend Kelli posted one of the most relatable stories I have seen on Instagram in a while…
+So, it was toward the end of summer, just as we were all getting amped up to face the coming school year.
+Then my friend Kelli posted one of the most relatable stories I have seen on Instagram in a while.

-She confessed that she had not been doing much cooking lately, and that she was stunned by the realization that her sweet family had been living on egg sandwiches all summer long….
+She confessed that she had not been doing much cooking lately.
+As a result, she was stunned by the realization that her sweet family had been living on egg sandwiches all summer long.

 I watched her lovely face on my Instagram story feed and thought…Praise God!
 It’s not just me!!